PP Holds Narrow Lead Ahead of May 17 Vote

 Polling averages suggest the People’s Party (PP) could retain its absolute majority in the 109-seat Andalusian Parliament, though with a reduced cushion.
 Meanwhile, the PSOE Andalusia faces what could be its worst electoral result in history, despite the high-profile candidacy of María Jesús Montero.

-This evolving scenario builds on the broader context explored in “Andalusia Elections 2026 Explained: Key Dates, Candidates and Whether Expats Can Vote,” as attention now shifts to polls, projections, and voter trends ahead of May 17.
+This evolving scenario builds on the broader context explored in “Andalusia Regional Election 2026 Explained: Key Dates, Candidates and Whether Expats Can Vote,” as attention now shifts to polls, projections, and voter trends ahead of May 17.

-PP Close to Majority but Margin for Error Is Minimal
+PP Close to Absolute Majority but Margin for Error Is Minimal

-According to aggregated Andalusia polls 2026, the PP is projected to win around 43% of the vote, translating into approximately 55 seats—the critical threshold for an absolute majority.
+According to aggregated Andalusia polls 2026, the PP is projected to win around 43% of the vote, translating into approximately 55 seats—the threshold for an absolute majority in the Andalusian Parliament.

 However, this would still represent a drop from the 58 seats currently held, leaving Moreno with virtually no margin for error.